shssoichiro/oxipng/README.md

 ## Library Usage

-Although intended to be used as an executable, oxipng can also be used as a library in other Rust projects.
+Although originally intended to be used as an executable, oxipng can also be used as a library in other Rust projects.
 To do so, simply add oxipng as a dependency in your Cargo.toml, then `extern crate oxipng` in your project.
 You should then have access to all of the library functions [documented here](https://shssoichiro.github.io/oxipng/doc/oxipng/).
 The simplest